 See a larger copy of Steve Mark's scenic composite photo of Matchbox Nos.
-71 and 72 (170K JPEG, suitable for an 800x600 desktop picture).
+71 and 72.

 This 1969 Matchbox jigsaw puzzle illustrating the Standard Jeep in a mountain setting, was scanned for CJ3B.info by Bob and Shirley Keniston (see a larger copy of the scan, 120K JPEG).
 It carries the name of Fred Bronner, who was the primary importer of Matchbox to the U.S. in the 1950s (and often incorrectly identified as Fred Bonner).
 In 1969 the Fred Bronner Corporation was bought by Lesney and became Lesney Products (USA), with Fred as president.

 Although we tried to suggest in 2004 that Lesney may have produced a limited version of the CJ-5 in blue as a Royal Air Force Matchbox Jeep, it seems pretty clear that No.72 was in fact only available from the factory in yellow.
 Seats and steering wheel were red plastic, and wheels initially were yellow plastic with removable tires.

 This photo created in 1999 for CJ3B.info put No.72 in the mountains again, and included retouching of the headlights.
 Background photo by Jolly Goodfellow.